RsyncProject/rsync/rsync.1.md

     even if the source arg is a single filename.
 See the [COPYING A SINGLE FILE](#) section for full details on how rsync decides if a final destination path element is a directory or not.

+    If you would like the newly-created destination dirs to match the dirs on the sending side, you should be using [`--relative`](#opt) (`-R`) instead of `--mkpath`.
+For instance, the following two commands result in the same destination tree, but it is only the second command that ensures that the "some/extra/path" elements match the dirs on the sending side:

+    >     rsync -ai --mkpath host:some/extra/path/*.c some/extra/path/
+    >     rsync -aiR host:some/extra/path/*.c ./

 0.  `--links`, `-l`